 Street art in Bristol is such a popular attraction that you’ll find plenty of websites and booklets with information on where to spot the most interesting pieces.

-However, I highly recommend you having a street art tour, all the most if you’re only spending one day in Bristol.
+However, I highly recommend you have a street art tour, all the most if you’re only spending one day in Bristol.
 There’s indeed more than just seeing the best examples of urban art in Bristol.
-Our excellent guide told us a lot of exciting stories about techniques and the street artists, and led us through an itinerary I wouldn’t have been able to do on my own, especially with limited time.
+Our excellent guide told us a lot of exciting stories about techniques and the street artists and led us through an itinerary I wouldn’t have been able to do on my own, especially with limited time.

 Street Art in Bristol Center